xupt-glf/ResNet_LSTM/README.md

-# DGNNDS_MFL
+# ResNet_LSTM

-This repository contains the source code for developing a multi-lesion diagnosis method for fundus images with a fusion deep graph neural network（DGNNDS_MFL）.
-This method extracts the lesion features in the fundus image with a convolutional neural network, and then inputs the extracted features into a graph neural network to learn the correlation between different lesions.
-Finally, the graph is fused.
+This repository contains the source code for developing a multi-lesion diagnosis method for fundus images with a feature sequence processing model, ResNet_LSTM.
+This method extracts the lesion features in the fundus image with a convolutional neural network, and then inputs the extracted features into a  long short term memory network to learn the correlation between different lesions.
+Finally, the LSTM is fused.
 The input features and output features of the neural network are diagnosed by a multi-label classifier.

 This system provides a practical strategy for Automatic diagnosis of fundus lesions.